harp is said to be one of the 3 oldest instruments known. The other

 notably Robbie Robinson and Jay Witcher, started building their interpretations

-such as Alan Stivell, Sylvia Woods and Derek Bell, had released some
+harpists such as Alan Stivell, Sylvia Woods, and Derek Bell had

-very popular recordings using the Celtic Harp.
-Many people heard this
+released some very popular recordings using the Celtic Harp.
+Many

-music and said “I’ve always wanted to play the harp,”
+people heard this music and said “I’ve always wanted to

-so more harp builders came along to make the instruments.
+so more harp builders began to make the instruments.
 In the past

 30 years there has been a tremendous folk harp revival.

 There are many styles of folk harps throughout the world.
 Here in the

 US, the majority of folk harps that are being produced are nylon